Do Small Businesses Really Need SEO? Why Most Don’t (Yet)

 That’s not where your energy should go when you’re still figuring out your ideal audience or refining your offer.

-Because I’m someone who likes to tinker with ideas and iterate on my service offerings, my husband often has to remind me to start small.
+In the early stage, your goal isn’t to reach everyone.
+It’s to reach the right people who will become your raving fans and strongest advocates.
+Start small.
 Try it.
 See if people like it.
-Then build it out more fully.
+Then build your business out more fully.
 It’s so much better to know what people want than guess what they might want.

 SEO is a guessing game in the beginning and not one that’s worth the investment.